LAB-BASED TRAINING:

 BUILDING LIFE SAFETY SYSTEMS TECHNOLOGIST (LSST)

-FTN-LSST-COM COURSE - Individual Registration - $750.00 (or $585.00*) ASTTBC RFPT, CFAA Certified Technicians, or TQ’d Security Installers working for CANASA member companies qualify for a special rebate (bring your identification to the first class along with your receipt) *If you already own copies of the Standard (listed below), please select the “LSST-COM Course Only” option and bring your copies to class!
+FTN-LSST-COM COURSE - Individual Registration - $585.00* ASTTBC RFPT, CFAA Certified Technicians, or TQ’d Security Installers working for CANASA member companies qualify for a special rebate (bring your identification to the first class along with your receipt) *If you already own copies of the Standard (listed below), please select the “LSST-COM Course Only” option and bring your copies to class!
 Seating is limited to twenty (20) participants Pre-requisite: Successful completion of BCIT Fire Alarm Course, CFAA Courses 1 & 5, or Security Alarm TQ.
-An individual on the City of Vancouver’s Bulletin 2003-009-BU/EL also qualifies.

-This is a fully interactive classroom-based course which is one of the educational components for achieving Certification as a Building Life Safety Systems Technician (LSST) in the Fire Alarm Inspection Discipline (“F”) or Technical Qualification in Fire Alarm Communicator Installation (TQ-FAC).
-The course covers requirements for stand-alone communicator system installation (on both conventional and addressable fire alarm control panels), UDACT communicator installations, the annual testing requirements (and Appendix “C” report), stand-alone interconnection of sprinkler systems, extinguishment systems, and periodic testing requirements, and elevator emergency monitoring.
+This is a fully interactive classroom-based course which is one of the educational components for achieving Certification as a Building Life Safety Systems Technician (LSST) in the Fire Alarm Inspection Discipline (“F”) or Technical Qualification in Fire Alarm Communicator Installation (COM).
+The course covers requirements of CAN/ULC 561:2022 for stand-alone communicator system installation (on both conventional and addressable fire alarm control panels), UDACT communicator installations, the annual testing requirements (and Annex “C” report), stand-alone interconnection of sprinkler systems, extinguishment systems, and periodic testing requirements, and elevator emergency monitoring.

 - Identify the alarm, trouble, and supervisory relays and terminate to a POTTER PFC-8500 and Mircom FX-2000 fully addressable fire alarm control,